k3jph/corona/_posts/2010-04-16-shell-script-for-remember-the-milk.md

   - GTD
   - Remember the Milk
 ---
-<p>A couple of weeks ago, the <a href="http://www.rememberthemilk.com">Remember the Milk</a> blog posted about <a href="http://blog.rememberthemilk.com/2010/03/tips-tricks-tuesday-two-quick-ways-to-add-tasks-to-remember-the-milk-unix-command-line-automator-service-in-snow-leopard/">adding tasks at the command line</a>.
+A couple of weeks ago, the [Remember the Milk](http://www.rememberthemilk.com) blog posted about [adding tasks at the command line](http://blog.rememberthemilk.com/2010/03/tips-tricks-tuesday-two-quick-ways-to-add-tasks-to-remember-the-milk-unix-command-line-automator-service-in-snow-leopard/).
 A simple way to handle task generation, but a bit too complex for even your average Unix hacker.
 This script makes it easy and gives you an option to add a note!
-Just set RTMADDR and PROG to be your Remember the Milk email address and your local script name, i.o.</p>
+Just set RTMADDR and PROG to be your Remember the Milk email address and your local script name, _i.o._:

-<pre><code>#!/bin/sh
+{% highlight shell %}
+#!/bin/sh

 RTMADDR='user+NNN@rmilk.com'
 PROG='rtm'

 TEMP=`getopt -o n --long note -n $PROG -- "$@"`
-if [ $? != 0 ] ; then echo "Terminating..." &gt;&amp;2 ; exit 1 ; fi
+if [ $? != 0 ] ; then echo "Terminating..." >&2 ; exit 1 ; fi
 eval set -- "$TEMP"
 while true; do
         case "$1" in